adrian154/blog/public/blogposts/internet-explained/blogpost.md

 ## Obtaining an IP Address, IPv6 Style

 DHCP exists for IPv6 in the form of DHCPv6, but several alternative ways to obtain an address are also provided.
+In this section, we're going to be covering StateLess Address AutoConfiguration (SLAAC).

 TODO

 ## Address Resolution Protocol

+If you want to send a packet to some IP address, the process goes something like this:
+* Determine which MAC address represents that IP
+* Create the IP packet
+* Encapsulate the IP packet in an Ethernet frame
+* Send the frame to that MAC address

-ARP is a protocol that enables the resolution of IP addresses to MAC addresses on a network.
-It operates on the link-layer.
-When a computer needs to determine the MAC address given an IP address, it broadcasts an ARP request to the local network.
+How do we look up the MAC address for a given IP?
+This is where the Address Resolution Protocol (ARP) steps in.
+ARP operates on the link layer, meaning that ARP packets are not encapsulated in IP packets.
+When a computer needs to determine the MAC address for an IP address, it broadcasts an ARP request to the local network.
 This is done by sending frames addressed to a MAC address of FF:FF:FF:FF:FF:FF, which signals to the switch that the message should be relayed to all connected devices.
 The device which has the corresponding IP responds to the request with its MAC and IP address.
 Both of these devices may cache each others' IP and MAC addresses to avoid making another ARP request in the future.

-There also exists a second method for the discovery of IP-to-MAC mappings.
-Under certain circumstances, such as when a device joins a network or obtains a new IP address, it may publish an ARP announcement that prompts all other devices to update their ARP caches.
+In the future, when a device joins a network or obtains a new IP address, it may publish an ARP announcement that prompts all other devices to update their ARP caches.

 <aside>